Sport in Bristol: Speedway

+Octopush

+Bristol Underwater Hockey club are the city's competitive team for the sport.
+They train at Hengrove Park Leisure Centre.
+In the 2023 Nationals Competition, Bristol came 4th in group C. In the 2023 Nautilus Tournament, Bristol A finished 2nd in Division 2 with Bristol B finishing 4th in Division 6.

 Individual sports

 Athletics

 There is an annual half marathon held around the city centre, and in 2001 the city hosted the 10th IAAF World Half Marathon Championships.
 There are many active clubs, the largest being Bristol & West, along with Westbury Harriers and Great Western Runners.

 Cycling

-Since 1993, the city council has also organised an annual charity bicycling event, Bristol's Biggest Bike Ride, which attracts around 4,000 participants.
-Stages of the Tour of Britain, under its previous names of the Milk Race and the PruTour have finished and started in Bristol.
+From 1993 to 2014 the city council organised an annual charity bicycling event, Bristol's Biggest Bike Ride, which attracted around 4,000 participants.
+The 2011 event was cancelled at short notice due to a crash on the Portway.
+In 2015 it was replaced by Sky Ride Bristol, part of a series of events organised by British Cycling, which ran over a shorter route in the city centre; however the Sky Ride event was cancelled after the 2016 event when Sky ended its sponsorship.

+The Tour of Britain has visted Bristol several times in recent years.
+Stage 4 of the 2014 edition finished in Bristol, with Michał Kwiatkowski winning on the Downs after the climb of Bridge Valley Road.
+2016 saw a double stage in Bristol, with a morning time trial won by Tony Martin and an afternoon circuit race won by Rohan Dennis.
+In 2018, stage 3 started and finished in Bristol, with Julian Alaphilippe winning in a sprint.
+Its predecessors the Milk Race and PruTour also visited Bristol.

 A mountain biking area is around Ashton Court, with the Timberland trails the main route.
 Other routes are in the Plantation, the 50-acre wood and Leigh Woods.

 Darts

 Local leagues include the Courage Darts League, North Avon Darts League, Redfield & District Mens Darts League and Bristol Brunel Darts League.
 Professional Mark Dudbridge is from Bristol as is Chris Mason.

-Gary Anderson is also from Bristol, people may think he's from Scotland however this is incredibly false, this is why his son supports Bristol city.